Configuring the Toolkit for the First Time¶

 Your First Login¶

-These steps apply for perfSONAR Toolkit ISO installation
+These steps apply for perfSONAR Toolkit installation

 The first time you login to your Toolkit you will be prompted to create a user that can perform administrative actions via the web interface.

 Follow the prompts to complete the process as shown below: